Keen to raise an avid reader in your household? Look no further than these fun interactive board books to engage your

-Here at HoneyKids Asia, we’re huge bookworms and love nothing more than reading to our kids.
+Here at HoneyKids, we’re huge bookworms and love nothing more than reading to our kids.
 And while we love getting our older children interested in the classic faves, our favourite reads from amazing kids’ authors like Roald Dahl or books all about Singapore, when it comes to our bubs, we can’t go past interactive books for babies and toddlers.
 Yep, we love toddler books that are full of lift-the-flaps, textures and silly surprises galore.
 These bedtime books for babies really engage teeny readers and are a great introduction to reading.
-In fact, they’re perfect reads for any time of the day, we say!
-Here are eight of our favourites…
+They’re also great to give as gifts – it’s something that both parents and bub will appreciate.
+We think board books are perfect reads for any time of the day, we say!